viscalyx/devshell-dsc/CONTRIBUTING.md

 ### Using Docker

-To launch the container and login as _root_:
+To launch the container and log in as _root_:

 ```sh
 docker run --rm -it devshell:dsc